bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- overcast clouds
+- mist
-- 97% humidity
+- 98% humidity
 - 3 mph wind
 - 0.03 inches of precipitation in the past 24 hours